-- Principal

-- Heads of School

-- Deputy and Assistant Heads of School

-- Secondary Heads of House

-- Designated and Deputy Designated Safeguarding Leads
+- Principal - Head of Section - Key Stage Coordinators, Heads of Year, Milepost Leaders as applicable - Designated and Deputy Designated Safeguarding Leads

-In addition a coloured dot on a student's file indicates to other staff that there is secure a child protection file on that student.
+In addition, a coloured dot on a student's file indicates to other staff that there is secure a child protection file on that student.
 If they have good reason to know the contents of that file, they should consult the Designated Safeguarding Officer who will share any necessary information from the file but limited to that which is necessary to secure the safety and wellbeing of the student in question.